mmistakes/so-simple-theme/_posts/2018-03-14-how-to-deploy-applications-to-digitalocean-with-terraform.md

 comments: true
 ---

-*I like using [DigitalOcean](https://m.do.co/c/fac05d89f2e5) as a cloud servers provider because it is pretty simple and doesn't cost too much.
-It already has complete enough infrastructure things for small websites and large services too.*
+> I like [DigitalOcean](https://m.do.co/c/fac05d89f2e5) as a cloud servers provider because it is pretty simple and doesn't cost too much.
+It already has complete enough infrastructure things for small websites and large services.

 *DigitalOcean has clean user-friendly Control Panel UI to manage droplets, networks and so on.
 I used to configure applications manualy, but there is a way to do it much faster and more reliable.*

-> [Terraform](https://www.terraform.io) is a tool which allows to define any kind of infrastructure as a simple text document and deploy or update it with a single command.
-There is quick look how it works.
+*[Terraform](https://www.terraform.io) is a tool which allows to define any kind of infrastructure as a simple text document and deploy or update it with a single command.*

 ## Getting Started

 Every single web application has at least two things: **domain** and **server**.
-So to run the simplest website you need to create a server (DigitalOcean calls it **droplets**) and attach a domain to server's IP address.
+It means if you need to run the simplest website you need to create a server (DigitalOcean calls it **droplets**) and map a domain to server's IP address.

 ##### Droplet Definition

-You can create droplet with DigitalOcean Control Panel with 'Create Droplet' button, filling droplet's name choosing droplet type, region and size.
+You can create droplet with DigitalOcean Control Panel with 'Create Droplet' button, filling droplet's name, choosing droplet type, region and size.

 Droplet definition with Terraform looks the next way: